maxf/compact-calendar/README.md

 The application stores data in the browser's local storage.
 There is a background process that synchronises that data with a MongoDB instance.
 In order to run that:

-- start MongoDB: mongod --dbpath=/tmp --port 27017
+- start MongoDB: `mongod --dbpath=/tmp --port 27017`
-- install the server: cd backend && npm install
-- start the server: node app.js
+- run the server: `./run-server.sh`